-Although this is a common addition to desserts in vegan/dairy free baking, it’s also really handy when we’re all shopping less as coconut milk is shelf stable.
+Although this is a common addition to desserts in vegan/dairy free baking, it’s also really handy as coconut milk is shelf stable.
 No need to go out to buy whipped cream when you can pop a can of coconut milk in the fridge instead.

-There are a couple of things to keep in mind, which are outlined in greater detail in the tips and notes section.
-The main point is to check the type of coconut milk you’re buying to make sure it’s whippable (not a word).
+There are a couple of things to keep in mind, which are outlined in greater detail in the recipe notes section.
+The main point is to check the type of coconut milk you’re buying to make sure it can be whipped.
 Otherwise this is just as straightforward as any other whipped cream.

 There’s a lot of junk floating around the internet about exactly what brand or type of coconut milk you need to make whipped cream.
 And it’s junk!
 I use different brands all the time and never have any problems.

 Look for two things: no additives in the milk, just coconut solids and water, and that when you shake the can you don’t hear it sloshing around everywhere.
 If the cream and water is separated, it makes little to no noise when shaken.
-So go around the store shaking cans of milk, no one cares anymore.
+So go around the store shaking cans of milk.
 It needs to be a minimum of 60% solids to work properly and most brands list that in the ingredients.

 As you might see in the ingredient photo, one of my cans of milk is a lot more solid than the other.
 Both were refrigerated for the same amount of time.
 This doesn’t really matter, and if anything, the really hard and solid stuff doesn’t whip as nicely.
 As long as the cream and water is separated you should be fine.